-Lilly’s puffy hairdo and dark eyeliner draw you in, but her patient, unflappable nature allows her to do her best work.
+Lilly’s puffy hairdo and dark eyeliner draw you in, but it’s her patient, unflappable nature that allows her to do her best work.

 Whether the client is picked up and mounted by mechanical lift for an occupational therapy session at the SUNY Cobleskill Equine Center or is an independent rider learning to canter, Lilly takes good care of her partner.

-Lilly thrives in her job, embraces the many roles she plays, and has an innate ability to provide what is needed.
-Her life’s work has been to improve the lives of others and she does it for animal crackers!
+Lilly thrives in her job, embraces her many roles, and has an innate ability to provide what is needed.
+Her life’s work has been to improve the lives of others (and for the occasional animal crackers)! – M. Mansfield

 ✪ ✪ ✪